elastic/detection-rules/.github/PULL_REQUEST_GUIDELINES/rule_deprecation_guidelines.md

 ### Testing and Validation

+- [ ] A prior rule tuning occurred for the rule where `Deprecated - ` is prepended to the rule name, and the rule has already been released.
 - [ ] Rule has be moved to the `_deprecated` directory.
 - [ ] Double check gaps potentially or inadvertently introduced.
 - [ ] Provide evidence that the rule is no longer needed or has been replaced (e.g., alternative rules, updated detection methods).